MaximeIn-Tech/financial_independence_bot/README.md

 ## To do later:

-- [ ] Give the user the choice of the % taxation
+- [ ] Give the user the choice of the % taxation.
+- [ ] Add more locales in messages.
+- [ ] Potentially add menus instead of commands.